MinQuach/cse15l-lab-reports/lab3.md

 # **Lab Report 3**

 **Part 1:**
-1. A failure-inducing input for the buggy program, as a JUnit test and any associated code/
+1. A failure-inducing input for the buggy program, as a JUnit test and any associated code
 ```
     @Test
     public void filterRetainsOrderOfInput(){